-You own your data.
-Follow the instructions below to easily export your data to a Microsoft Excel® (XLS) or comma separated value (CSV) file.
-CSV files can be opened by numerous applications, although most people choose to view them in a spreadsheet application such as Excel or Google Docs™.
-CSV files automatically open in Excel if your computer has it installed.
+You can export your Fitbit data to your computer, either as a Microsoft Excel (XLS) or comma separated value (CSV) file.
+CSV files can be opened by different applications, such as Excel or Google Docs.
+CSV files automatically open in Excel if it’s installed on your computer.

 - Foods—Includes any logged foods.

-- Activities—Includes tracker data such as steps, distance, floors, total calories burned, calories burned from activity, sedentary minutes, and active minutes.
-The data available depends on which type of tracker you have.
+- Activities—Includes Fitbit device data, such as steps, distance, floors, and total calories burned, as well as other data.
+The types of data available depend on the Fitbit device you have.

-- Sleep—Includes sleep data such as time asleep, sleep quality, and time spent in light sleep, deep sleep, and REM sleep depending on your Fitbit device.
+- Sleep—Includes sleep data such as time asleep, sleep quality, and time spent in light, deep, and REM sleep, if tracked by your Fitbit device.

 To export data:

-- Log into your dashboard and click the gear icon in the upper right.
+- From your fitbit.com dashboard, click the gear icon ().

 - Click Settings > Data Export.

-- Choose the time period and type of data you want to export.
-Each export file can contain 30 days worth of data.
-Note that if you choose more than one data type, your file will have a tab for each type of data.
-If you want to export more than 30 days worth of data, you’ll need to run additional exports.
+- Choose the time period and type of data to export.
+Each export file contains up to 31 days worth of data.
+If you want to export more than 31 days worth of data, export each additional time period separately.

 - Choose a file type and click Download.
-The file is instantly available in your Downloads folder.
+The file is in your Downloads folder.

 To export GPS data:

-- Log into your Fitbit dashboard and click Log > Activities, or go directly to https://www.fitbit.com/activities (you may need to log in).
+- From your fitbit.com dashboard, click Log > Activities, or go directly to https://www.fitbit.com/activities.